MicrosoftDocs/dynamics365smb-docs/financials/finance-setup-chart-accounts.md

 ## Adding or Changing Accounts
 From the chart of accounts, you can open each G/L account and add or change settings.

+> [!NOTE]
-**Note**: You can delete a general ledger account.
+>   You can delete a general ledger account.
 However, before you delete it, the following must be true:

 * The balance on the account must be zero.
 * The **Allow G/L Acc.
 Deletion Before** field must be set in the **General Ledger Setup** window, and the account must not have ledger entries on or after that date.